Tips for Internship Interviews

 - The internship interview process is a daunting experience for most people, myself included.
 But there are things you can do to set yourself apart and make a great impression.

-- This is especially important if you’re interviewing someone you’ve never met before.
-Please take a look at their CV and try to gather some information about them.
+- This is especially important if you’re interviewing someone you’ve never met.
+Please review their CV and try to gather some information about them.

 - Let the company know you’re interested in their position, and let them know you’d like to keep in touch.

-- When you’re nervous, you’ll start sweating and breathing faster.
-That makes you look unprofessional.
+- When you’re nervous, you’ll start sweating and breathing faster, which will make you look unprofessional.
 Try to relax and think of yourself as the expert.

 - Don’t be afraid to ask about the company, their culture, and what they’re looking for in new interns.